lsst-ts/observatory-ops-docs/Observatory-Control-System/Non-standard-Operations/Computer-Room-Shutdown/index.rst

 **IT**

 *snapshot and shutdown VMs first*
 - vsphere[2-3].cp.lsst.org - *hvaccp* and *dccp1* VMs migrate to vsphere01.cp.lsst.org .
-Maintenance mode first then shut down from  vcenter.cp.lsst.org/ui
+First shut down the VMS on vsphere2 then put vsphere2 in maintenance mode first then shut down from  vcenter.cp.lsst.org/ui.
+Then repeat for vsphere03
 - lukay[1-5].cp.lsst.org
 - perfsonar01.cp.lsst.org